Gendered Inequalities in Online Harms: Fear, Safety Work, and Online Participation: Results

 \subsubsection{Origins of fears about receiving online harms}

 When asked where they thought fears about receiving online harms might have come from, the top three choices for women were: The media (65\%), Female friend's experience (37\%) and Public figure (35\%).
 Additionally, 30\% of women chose Personal experience, 8\% chose Male friend's experience, 5\% Non-binary friend's experience.
 The top three choices for men were: The media (60\%), Personal experience (29\%), and Female friend's experience (27\%).
 Additionally, 26\% of men chose Public figure, 14\% chose Male friend's experience, and 3\% Non-binary friend's experience.
-Therefore, both men and women chose the media and female friends' experiences as the most common sources of fears of online harms.\footnote{We do not analyse free text responses here but these are available in our open dataset.}
+Therefore, both men and women chose the media and female friends' experiences as the most common sources of fears of online harms.